Minnesota Creditor Remedies

 The Short Version

 Minnesota no longer uses a single garnishment percentage.
-Under the statute now in force, a judgment creditor (other than for child support) may take the lesser of a tiered share of disposable earnings or the amount by which weekly disposable pay exceeds forty times the higher of the Minnesota or federal minimum wage.
+Under section 571.922 as it now reads, a judgment creditor (other than for child support) may take the lesser of a tiered share of disposable earnings or the amount by which weekly disposable pay exceeds forty times the higher of the Minnesota or federal minimum wage.
 Earnings below that forty-times floor are fully exempt.
 Above it, the cap climbs by income band: ten percent in the lowest garnishable band, fifteen percent in the middle, and twenty-five percent only for the highest earners.
-On top of the tiers, anyone who has received government assistance based on need within the prior six months is completely shielded, regardless of pay.
-Garnishment cannot start until the debtor gets a written exemption notice and a ten-day chance to claim an exemption.
-Child support and certain tax debts follow their own, higher rules.
-And none of it happens until the creditor identifies the debtor’s current employer, which is where our lawful public-records research firm comes in.
+The floor itself is not a fixed dollar amount, because section 571.922(b)(i) points at a state minimum wage that the Commissioner of Labor and Industry re-indexes every year.
+Beyond the bands, a worker who is or recently was a recipient of government assistance based on need is shielded under section 550.37, subdivision 14, regardless of pay.
+Procedure is not optional either: the exemption notice under section 571.924 must reach the debtor at least ten days before the garnishment summons reaches the employer, and under section 571.923 an ordinary garnishment summons stops working ninety days after it is served.
+None of it happens until the creditor identifies the debtor’s current employer, which is where our lawful public-records research firm comes in.

 Watch: How Minnesota Garnishment Works